EPIC-guide/epic-guide.github.io/_life/money-americans.md

 are invested in the market and the returns are taxed at a preferential rate, much like IRAs in the US.
 But these are foreign investments, and as discussed above, US persons should stay away from foreign investments.
-If anyone starts to try selling you a Pillar 3a plan, tell them you're American, and they will immediately leave you alone.
+If anyone starts to try selling you a Pillar 3a plan, tell them you're a US citizen, and they will immediately leave you alone.